This tiny town witnessed the very first landing on Normandy on June 6th, 1944.

 The locks controlling the water level in the rivers had been closed permanently by the Germans in order to flood the low ground inland from the Landing Beaches should the Allies land there.
 Unfortunately many paratroopers, overloaded by their equipment, ended up drowned in these marshes.

-However, the landings though costly were successful with Sainte Mère Eglise being the first village liberated by US troops in Franc, the action later depicted in the movie “The Longest Day” made in 1961.
+However, the landings though costly were successful with Sainte Mère Eglise being the first village liberated by US troops in France, the action later depicted in the movie “The Longest Day” made in 1961.
 The HBO “Band of Brothers” serie also highlighted the mission of Easy Company, 506th,101st Airbone division.

 Omaha was the designated landing zone of the 1st and 29th US infantry divisions.